inbo/protocolsource/README.md

         * To do this go to https://github.com/inbo/protocols and click on new pull request for the branch you want to merge
         * The one who made the PR, will assign one or more reviewers
         * When approved the PR can be merged

+### Starting a new protocol

+The file `src/utils/maak_protocol.R` contains functions to aid the development of a new protocol.
+The function will write a template Rmarkdown file to a folder.
+The name and location of the file and folder will be automatically determined by means of the input that you provide to the arguments of the function.
+Some examples can be seen in the file `src/utils/setup_pre-existing_folders.R`

+After these folders are created, you can start working in the Rmarkdown file following the instructions given [in this section](#using-rstudio-and-git-version-control).